ergoplatform/ergo-appkit/README.md

 Please follow the [setup instructions](#setup) to get started.

-## Usage Example
+## Using from Java

 Among other things, Appkit library allows to communicate with Ergo nodes via REST API.
-Let's see how we can write a simple Java console application ( called [ErgoTool](examples/src/main/java/org/ergoplatform/example/ErgoToolJava.java)) which uses Appkit library.
+Let's see how we can write a simple Java console application (called [ErgoTool](examples/src/main/java/org/ergoplatform/example/ErgoToolJava.java)) which uses Appkit library.
 ErgoTool allows to create and send a new transaction to an Ergo node which, for example, can be started locally and thus available at